gi-ev/emisa-latex-package/README.md

 TeX Live distribution).

 Read emisa.pdf for author instructions and style guidelines.

-Changelog:

-2.1  to 2.01
-– Fixed a bug introduced by incompatible changes of latest biblatex packages (>3.3)

-2.01 to 2.0
-– Set uniquelist option to false in order to change the cite output – Changed maxcitenames=3 to maxcitenames=2
-– Added \FloatBarrier from the placeins package at the end of the appendix – Added tracking (5%) for smallcaps
-– Moved special issue title below title in page header – Modified insertion of license text

-2.0 Initial release of the completely reworked bundle

 ```

+## Changelog

+### 2.1  to 2.01

+* Fixed a bug introduced by incompatible changes of latest biblatex packages (>3.3)

+### 2.01 to 2.0

+* Set uniquelist option to false in order to change the cite output
+* Changed maxcitenames=3 to maxcitenames=2
+* Added \FloatBarrier from the placeins package at the end of the appendix
+* Added tracking (5%) for smallcaps
+* Moved special issue title below title in page header
+* Modified insertion of license text

+### 2.0

+* Initial release of the completely reworked bundle